We've gathered all the best Christmas baby shower ideas to help you create the most memorable Christmas baby shower!

 You can ask everyone to come dressed in red and green colors or in the spirit of Christmas.
 When guests arrive you can also give out santa hats, santa beards, red noses (like rudolph), headbands with antlers, elf ears, etc.

 You can make snowball cupcakes and serve with mud and snow (hot cocoa and whipped cream).
-Homemade doughnuts rolled in powdered sugar can also serve as edible snowballs.
+Homemade doughnut holes rolled in powdered sugar can also serve as edible snowballs.

 For a Christmas baby shower snowman cake: Bake three cakes in round pans of different sizes and place them on a cake board in the form of a snowman.
 Use white icing.
 Fashion a top hat with a square cake covered with chocolate icing.
 Use candies for the face and buttons, twigs for the arms, and sprinkle edible white glitter around the cake for snow.
 You can even put a small carrot on his face for the nose.